 The Tavoro Waterfalls are the pinnacle attractions of the park.
 The first waterfall has a plunge of 78 feet (24 m).
 The third waterfall is the smallest at only 32.8 feet (10 m).
 The first waterfall is the easiest to get to and it only takes about 10 minutes.

-Bouma National Heritage Park Trails
+Bouma National Heritage Park Accommodations

 Most people don't think about hiking when they head to Fiji, but to their pleasant surprise they discover there is good reason for embarking on a hiking adventure.